-Project Nova looks to identify and provide tailored support to this vulnerable veteran group and to make early interventions that, if not addressed, could lead to further deterioration of personal circumstance, resulting in possible loss of employment, relationship breakdown and a possible custodial sentence.
+In partnership with the RFEA, Project Nova looks to identify and provide tailored support to this vulnerable veteran group and to make early interventions that, if not addressed, could lead to further deterioration of personal circumstance, resulting in possible loss of employment, relationship breakdown and a possible custodial sentence.
 We do this by changing offender behaviour and addressing the underlying issues that lead to re-offending.

 Having completed a pilot in Norfolk and Suffolk, we are now expanding Nova to the North East and North West with plans to grow across the UK.
 Any eligible veteran within our areas of operation, who has been referred, will be considered for Project Nova support.